 Additionally, there are other songbooks and hymnals that are in use in many of our congregations, each with its own particular usefulness.

 Often people ask if there is a CD of just accompaniment and, to date, there is no comprehensive CD of all of the hymns in the two hymnals.
-However, MP3 files of all of the songs in Singing the Journey (STJ) can be found at the STJ website, and some of our congregations have created CDs of accompaniment for the public domain hymns in Singing the Living Tradition.
-(Contact email@example.com for more information.)
+MP3 files of some of the songs in Singing the Journey can be found at the Singing the Journey website, and some of our congregations have created CDs of accompaniment for the public domain hymns in Singing the Living Tradition.
+(Contact firstname.lastname@example.org for more information.)

 Over the years the Unitarian Universalist Association's publication InterConnections has also published many articles having to do with music and music programs in congregations.
 For your convenience we have brought together in one place a compilation.